Control 2.5: Testing, Validation, and Quality Assurance

 Model Swap and Third-Party Model Revalidation

 Treat any foundation-model change, provider change, major prompt-orchestration change, or grounding-source change as a mandatory re-validation event.
 This includes champion/challenger comparisons such as GPT-4o vs GPT-4.1 or other tenant-approved alternatives where available.
 Response quality, safety behavior, and latency can shift materially across models and providers.
-Do not assume third-party-model or sovereign-cloud parity; verify Commercial / GCC / GCC High rollout and any subprocessor implications before relying on the new model in production.
+Do not assume third-party-model parity; verify subprocessor implications before relying on the new model in production.

 Automation Available